-You know that here at AppStudio Blog, we always try to come up with new ideas and tutorials to help you understand technology and things related to it.
-You were all praise about our previous article on the topic of privacy on android, such welcoming reception has pushed us to provide you with some more tips and methods to be more secure while you are with smartphone and isn’t it almost 24 hours in a day!
+You know that here at AppStudio Blog, we always try to come up with new ideas and tutorials to help you understand the technology and things related to it.
+You were all praise about our previous article on the topic of privacy on android, such welcoming reception has pushed us to provide you with some more tips and methods to be more secure while you are with a smartphone and isn’t it almost 24 hours in a day!

 Searches and Google Assistant

-In the menu of the previous step that you access through the Google option: Services and preferences there is another section that we have not touched in previous article, and that we wanted to deal with in-depth.
+In the menu of the previous step that you access through the Google option: Services and preferences there is another section that we have not touched in the previous articles, and that we wanted to deal with in-depth.
 This is the Search, the Assistant, and Voice, which when you click on it takes you to a page where you can adjust the options of voice commands and the Google assistant.
 Here you have everything you can change in each of the options in this menu:

 If you click on the General option, you can deactivate several options such as saving recent pages you visit, deactivating personal results related to other third-party apps, or auto-complete with search trends, which collects the searches you usually do.

 If you click on the Notifications option, you can deactivate all notifications that Google sends you.
 From proactive to sports reminders or those related to meteorology or frequent travel.

 If you click on the Voice option, you can manage your languages, apply filters for bad words, or disable the ability to record audio through Bluetooth devices.
 You can also deactivate the detection of the OK Google command with which to invoke the wizard so that the mobile is not listening until you hear it said.

 If you click on the Language and region option, you can configure the language of your searches and the region.
 By default, Google will detect your region when you ask for things with voice commands, but you can change this to put any other.